-Central venous access devices (CVADS) are essential for management of many complex health conditions with their use in the community becoming more common.
-The type of CVAD, their placement and management are essential to reduce the risk of complications such as thrombosis, as well as promote device longevity.
-This session reviews key considerations relating to the management of CVADs including the prevention of thrombosis and occlusion, and includes:
+Central Venous Access Devices (CVADS) are essential for management of many complex health conditions and their use in the community is becoming more common.
+The type of CVAD, their placement, and management are essential to reduce the risk of complications, such as thrombosis, as well as to promote device longevity.
+This session reviews the key considerations for the management of CVADs including the prevention of thrombosis and occlusion and includes:

 Catheter selection – choosing appropriate devices

 Complications – during and following insertion with a focus on preventing thrombosis and occlusion

 Management principles – blood sampling, flushing, medication/fluid administration, and dressing and line changes

 Stem cell science represents an area of medicine that is promising and may be revolutionary in terms of its outcomes.
 However, despite much interest and attention, a number of unproven and unregulated therapies exist even though there is a lack of evidence.
 Whilst their curing properties may be revealed in the future, at present stem cells isolated from bone marrow and transplanted in the context of certain haematological malignancies remain one of the few recognised uses of stem cells.
 As such, this session will reveal:

 What are the current recognised stem cell therapies?

 How are stem cells isolated from bone marrow?